-The 2017 Joint Housing Land Availability Study (JHLAS) has calculated a 1.6 years housing land supply, which is the same land supply figure that was calculated in 2016 (see Graph below).
+The 2018 Joint Housing Land Availability Study (JHLAS) has calculated a 1.1 years housing land supply (see Graph below).
 This level of housing land supply reflects the fact that housing sites continue to be developed at a slower rate than anticipated, primarily due to the economic downturn which has caused a contraction in the housing industry and a tendency for housing developers to focus on more profitable housing market areas, such as Cardiff and the M4 corridor areas.